 ASPPH is coordinating a robust response in partnership with health professions, education programs, and professional associations.
 Our efforts include:

-We have submitted and supported the following letter:
+We have submitted and supported the following letters:

 Our coalitions are urging ED to: